Aviva turnaround advances as first half sales rise

-LONDON, Aug 8 (Reuters) - British insurance group Aviva posted a 5 percent rise in operating profits as rising sales in key markets offset weakness in southern European operations.
+LONDON (Reuters) - British insurance group Aviva (AV.L) posted a 5 percent rise in operating profits as rising sales in key markets offset weakness in southern European operations.

 In a half year earnings statement on Thursday, Aviva said the value of new business - its key measure of growth - grew 17 percent to 401 million pounds.